Trinity Episcopal Church – Society Hill, South Carolina

 South Carolina | SC Picture Project | Darlington County Photos | Trinity Episcopal Church

 Trinity Episcopal Church in Society Hill was organized in 1833, and this building was constructed the following year.
-Not only was Trinity the first Episcopal church in Darlington County, which was founded by Welsh Baptists, but it is the oldest church building of any denomination remaining in the county.
+Not only was Trinity the first Episcopal church in an area founded by Welsh Baptists, but it is the oldest church building of any denomination remaining in Darlington County.

 Trinity continued to be the only Episcopal church in the Baptist-dominated area until 1859 when another Episcopal church formed near Mars Bluff.
 There were not enough Episcopalians in the area to support both churches, and Trinity ceased weekly services in 1929, becoming officially inactive in 1931.
 Though the church no longer holds weekly services, it opens its doors each April for an annual service.

-Trinity Episcopal Church is listed in the National Register as part of the Welsh Neck-Long Bluff-Society Hill District, which notes the following:
+Trinity Episcopal Church is listed in the National Register as part of the Welsh Neck-Long Bluff-Society Hill District: